 In the Senior School, all students from Years 7-10 visit the library for at least one lesson every 10 day cycle as part of the English curriculum.
 All Senior school students have independent access to the library and its study areas, both before and after school, at break and lunch times and during independent study periods.

 Other Library Services

 For students in the Pre-Prep School, there are weekly story times in the library, offered in both English and Thai.
 The Librarian also makes weekly visits to the Early Years gardens to read stories with children in the Early Years programme.
-The Librarian and Assistant Librarian also offer after school activities to Prep-School children through Shrewsbury’s after school “You-Time!” with a Reading Club called ChatterBooks where children in Years 3 and 4 explore and discuss books on a set theme such as Funny Stories, Fantasy or Animal Stories.
-Each session includes fun book-related activities.
+The Librarian and Assistant Librarian also offer after school activities through Shrewsbury’s “You-Time!” programme with a reading club called ChatterBooks where children in Years 3 and 4 explore and discuss books on a set theme such as Funny Stories, Fantasy or Animal Stories.
+Each session includes fun book related activities.

 In the Senior School, the Librarian works closely with a number of departments to encourage meaningful pleasure reading and to help students better understand the research process.
 Students learn about the ethical use of sources, as well as where and how to find information.
 The Librarian works with the English Department and others to develop pleasure reading lists for Key Stage 3 and 4, as well as academic reading lists for students in the Sixth Form.

 The Library subscribes to a number of electronic resources which can be accessed from home.
 For the Pre-Prep School we have Tumblebooks which are animated stories designed to help those learning to read.
 In year 6 and the Senior School we have Overdrive a collection of ebooks.
 Parents can have their own account to access this collection themselves.
 Please request an account by emailing the Librarian email@example.com

 To help with homework, assignments and independant discovery we have a wide variety of online journals and databases for all ages all of which can be found via the Library Blog.